Dismiss Modal

 History and Landmarks

-Montgomery also attracted the first electric street car system and Wright Brothers (Orville & Wilbur) first school for powered flight.
+Montgomery also attracted the first electric street car system and the Wright Brothers (Orville & Wilbur) first school for powered flight.
 Montgomery is now the home of both Maxwell and Gunter Air Force Bases.

 Shopping and Dining